Best Make Ahead Stuffing (Crisp Top, Soft Center)

 Ingredient notes – tailored to your taste

-Butter: Butter adds extra richness and flavor, but you can replace it with a neutral oil if you like.
+- Butter adds a delicious richness, but you can swap it for a neutral oil if you prefer.

 Tips

-- I like to add a splash of turkey juices (and drippings) before baking the stuffing.
-Or dot with butter.
-This creates a lovely browned crispy top.
+- I like to add a splash of turkey drippings before baking.
+Or dot the top with butter to create a lovely crispy crust.

-- It’s best not to stuff the bird with the stuffing.
+- It’s best not to stuff the bird.
 Timing is tricky and the meat can easily overcook by the time the stuffing reaches a safe temperature.

 Shortcuts

-- I bake the stuffing while the turkey is resting before carving.
+- When to bake: Bake the stuffing while the turkey is resting before carving – perfect timing.

 What to serve with stuffing